Black Friday 2020: The best mattress deals on Nectar, Sleep Number and more

 Get expert shopping advice delivered to your phone.
 Sign up for text message alerts from the deal-hunting nerds at Reviewed.

-Those on the hunt for the perfect place to rest their weary bones each night can save big on tons of Reviewed-approved mattresses.
+If you're on the hunt for the perfect place to rest your weary bones each night, get ready to save big on tons of Reviewed-approved mattresses.
 From a deal on our all-time favorite boxed mattress at Nectar to discounts on customer-loved brands such as Tuft & Needle, these post-Turkey Day sales are seriously substantial.
-And while it might seem a little scary to make such a big purchase online, many of these sites have generous return policies and long trial periods, along with detailed questionnaires that can help you find the best mattress for your sleeping needs.
+And while it might seem a little different to make such a big purchase online, many of these sites have generous return policies and long trial periods, along with detailed questionnaires that can help you find the best mattress for your sleeping needs.
 All in all, it’s a mostly risk-free process.

-Below you'll find all of the best mattress deals for Black Friday 2020.
-If you're looking for other amazing Black Friday deals on electronics, clothing and more, we're keeping tabs on the most money-saving finds.
+Here are all of the best Black Friday mattress deals going strong all Cyber Weekend long.
+If you're looking for other amazing Black Friday and Cyber Weekend deals on electronics, clothing and more, we're keeping tabs on the most money-saving finds.
 Happy shopping!

 At Leesa, you can save up to $500 on your mattress and nab two free pillows with your purchase with no code necessary.
-This sale is live through Sunday, November 28, and extends to our pick for the best upgraded mattress-in-a-box, the Leesa Hybrid.
-Normally $999, it's currently on sale from $899.
+This sale is live through Sunday, November 28, and extends to our pick for the best upgraded mattress-in-a-box, the Leesa Hybrid currently on sale from $899 (normally $999).
 We thought this bed had an impressive comfort level with a "luxury feel," being equally as supportive as it was soft.
 The Leesa Legend mattress, meanwhile, is the most steeply discounted, as it drops by up to $500 from $2,499 to $1,949.
 With your mattress purchase, you’ll receive a 10-year-long warranty, along with free, no-contact delivery and a risk-free 100-night trial period.

 Shop Leesa Black Friday 2020 Mattress Deals